anita56yu/noteapp_iid_tdd/docs/FEATURES.md

 - [ ] **F7:** Decouple Data Persistence with a Repository Layer.
     - [x] **T7.1:** Define a `NoteRepository` interface with methods for note persistence (e.g., `Save`, `GetByID`).
     - [x] **T7.2:** Create an `InMemoryNoteRepository` implementation that satisfies the `NoteRepository` interface.
-    - [ ] **T7.3:** Make the `InMemoryNoteRepository` thread-safe, and anti-racing.
+    - [x] **T7.3:** Make the `InMemoryNoteRepository` thread-safe, and anti-racing.
 When two users are changing the same note, the PO in the repository should be anti-racing.
+    - [ ] **T7.4:** (Potential) Refactor the repository to use a transactional callback pattern for thread-safe updates, moving locking logic out of the usecase layer.
 - [ ] **F8:** API and Codebase Polish.
     - [ ] **T8.1:** Refactor: Standardize API error responses to return JSON objects.
     - [ ] **T8.2:** Refactor: Move router setup out of `main.go` to improve modularity.